When can you challenge public body decisions about policies?

 Secret policies

 Public bodies should make their policies publicly available, so private individuals know where they stand.
-This also helps ensure an individual has an opportunity to make meaningful representations before a decision is made about them.
+This also helps ensure that an individual has an opportunity to make meaningful representations before a decision is made about them.
 If policies are kept secret, the failure to publish the policy can be a cause of action in judicial review.[2]

 Challenging policies